SenseLogic/PENDOWN/README.md

 <script src="../pendown.js"></script>
 ```

-Then open the "sample.html" file with a web-browser.
+Open the "sample.html" file with a web-browser like Firefox.

-You should see the following result if the Comic Sans and Consolas fonts are already installed on your system.
+If the Comic Sans and Consolas fonts are installed on your system, you should see the following result :

 ![](https://github.com/senselogic/PENDOWN/blob/master/SAMPLE/sample.png)